Man wearing gas mask panics passengers on Houston-bound flight

-"Just FYI flight 2212 to Houston was delayed an hour because you let this guy on the plane wearing a gas mask," Joseph D S wrote on Twitter.
+"Just FYI flight 2212 to Houston was delayed an hour because you let this guy on the plane wearing a gas mask," Joseph Say wrote on Twitter.
 "This then panicked people on the plane and we had to wait for him to be escorted off."

 @AmericanAir , Just FYI flight 2212 to Houston was delayed an hour because you let this guy on the plane wearing a gas mask.
 This then panicked people on the plane and we had to wait for him to be escorted off. @abc13houston @KHOU @HoustonChron @KPRC2 @FOX26Houston #trainbetter pic.twitter.com/mZkWea606d— Joseph D S❄️ (@ThePlatypusesTX) January 31, 2020

+When asked by a flight attendant to remove the mask, Say said the man refused.
+He eventually walked off the plane after the crew called security.

+"What we heard from the lady sitting next to him was he said he wanted to make a statement.
+I don't know what the statement was.
+I'm not sure what his goals were.
+To me, it seemed inconsistent," Say said.
+"You couldn't see his face.
+You couldn't identify any features on him.
+People were worried he had sneaked something on-board and that he had the mask for his own safety."

-The man was wearing a dark colored coat and a beanie on top of the mask, which covered his entire face.
-It wasn't known why he was wearing it or if he was charged with a crime.
+It wasn't known why he was wearing the facial gear or if he was charged with a crime.

 Flight 2212 was scheduled to leave DFW International Airport just before 7 p.m.
 Thursday, but took off 50 minutes late.
 It arrived at 9:07 p.m. at Bush Intercontinental Airport.

-Note: UPDATE - @AmericanAir tells us "the passenger was rebooked on the next flight to Houston, and flew without the mask on yesterday evening."
-Still no explanation for why he insisted on wearing the gas mask. #abc13 #hounews https://t.co/ILApZoMfQz— Steve Campion (@SteveABC13) January 31, 2020